acestream/ace-network-docs/docs/system-tokens/ace-asset.md

 To participate in a private token sale, in order to purchase tokens worth more than $1,000, you must submit an appropriate application and receive an invitation from the organizer (Ace Stream).

-At the end of the private token sale, it will be possible to purchase tokens directly on the Ace Stream open trading platform, at a market price, but not lower than the face value (1 XAS >= 1$).
+After the private sale, it will be possible to buy tokens directly on the Ace Stream open trading platform, at a market price.
+In addition, OTC transactions will be available: tokens purchase directly from the organizer (Ace Stream).
+The sale of tokens by the organizer will be carried out at the market price, but not lower than the face value (1 XAS >= 1$).

 [1]: ../glossary/system-settings.md#_3
 [2]: ../services/ace-asset.md